Skip to main content

 Understanding How Rendering Works in Web Development

-Static Site Generation is Astro’s default rendering method, and it’s fantastic for generating highly optimized static pages at build time.
-This approach works perfectly for content that doesn’t change often, like my Experience and Projects pages.
-The con of SSG is that if your content changes frequently, this can be a hassle.
-Any sort of updates requires you to run a new build.
+Static Site Generation is Astro’s default.
+Pages get generated at build time, which makes them fast since there’s no server processing on each request.
+This works well for content that doesn’t change often, like my Experience and Projects pages.
+The downside is that any update requires a new build.

-The simplest example that I can come up with for explaining SSG is the copyright date:
+The simplest example I can think of is the copyright date:

 ---